t0mburton/dashing-mssql/README.md

 # Dashing with MSSQL
-This is a fork of [frvi/dashing](https://hub.docker.com/r/frvi/dashing) with the inculsion of freetds-dev and the tiny_tds gem.
+This is a fork of [frvi/dashing](https://hub.docker.com/r/frvi/dashing) with the inclusion of freetds-dev and the tiny_tds gem.

 # Dashing
 Run [Dashing](http://dashing.io/) in a [Docker](http://docker.io/) container.